Text Link

 Daytime restriction

-Binging and restricting can often become a cycle.
-Some people will find themselves binging at night, and then restricting calories the next day in order to compensate for the binge.
-By the end of the day, restriction and underfueling can trigger extreme hunger leading to eating past fullness once again at night.
+Some eating patterns, like binging and restricting, can become a cycle.
+Some people will find themselves late-night binge eating and then restricting calories the next day to compensate for the binge.
+By the end of the day, restriction and underfeeding can trigger extreme hunger that leads to more late night binge eating or other disordered eating patterns, like eating past fullness late at night.

 Some people may try to restrict themselves by skipping breakfast.
-Not everyone is hungry in the morning, but for people who are, intentionally avoiding this meal can result in less physical and mental energy throughout the day and may increase feelings of physical and mental deprivation which can lead to eating past fullness later in the day.
-Most people feel better overall if they eat regularly throughout the day and do not ignore hunger signals or attempt to skip meals.
-(1)
+Not everyone is hungry in the morning, but for people who are, intentionally avoiding this meal can result in less physical and mental energy throughout the day and may increase feelings of physical and mental deprivation, which can lead to late-night hunger or late-night snacking.
+Most people feel better overall if they eat balanced meals throughout the day and do not ignore hunger signals or attempt to skip meals.1

 Comfort eating

 At the end of the day, eating can serve as a form of comfort.
-Some people may eat at night in order to relieve the stress from the day, or to cope with emotions like loneliness or anxiety.
-One study in the European Eating Disorders Review found that eating to regulate emotions was linked to both night eating and binging.
-(2)
+Some people may eat late at night in order to relieve the stress from the day or to cope with emotions like loneliness or anxiety.
+One study in the European Eating Disorders Review found that eating to regulate emotions was linked to both night eating and binging.2

-While some people eat in response to emotions regardless of their overall food intake, in general, physical restriction and labeling certain foods as off limits can increase the likelihood of eating in response to difficult emotions.
+While some people eat in response to emotions regardless of their overall food intake, in general, physical restriction, skipping meals, and labeling certain foods as "off limits" can increase the likelihood of eating in response to difficult emotions.

 Poor hunger cues

-In many cases, nighttime eating is linked to calorie restriction, eating for comfort, and difficulty identifying hunger cues.
-Given these causes of nighttime eating, specific solutions that can help reduce late night eating, including:
+In many cases, nighttime snacking and eating late at night are linked to calorie restriction, eating for comfort, and difficulty identifying hunger cues.
+Given these causes of nighttime eating, specific solutions may be able to help you avoid late-night hunger or stop eating late at night, including:

-• Eating regularly throughout the day, including foods that you enjoy in all meals and snacks, and trying not to go too many hours between meals and snacks.
+• Eating healthy foods regularly throughout the day, including foods that you enjoy in all meals and snacks, and trying not to go too many hours between meals and snacks.

 • Developing alternative strategies for coping with stress or negative emotions, such as taking a walk, relaxing with a hot bath, journaling, or calling a friend.

 • If possible, observe what your hunger cues feel like.
-Different people experience hunger differently and commonly recognized signs of hunger including lack of energy, growling stomach, or a feeling of the stomach being empty, can mean you have actually waited too long to eat and have reached a state of extreme hunger.
-(5)
+Different people experience hunger differently, and commonly recognized signs of hunger, including lack of energy, a growling stomach, or a feeling of the stomach being empty, can mean you have actually waited too long to eat and have reached a state of extreme hunger.5

 Disclaimer about "overeating": Within Health hesitatingly uses the word "overeating" because it is the term currently associated with this condition in society, however, we believe it inherently overlooks the various psychological aspects of this condition which are often interconnected with internalized diet culture, and a restrictive mindset about food.
 For the remainder of this piece, we will therefore be putting "overeating" in quotations to recognize that the diagnosis itself pathologizes behavior that is potentially hardwired and adaptive to a restrictive mindset.